r00t-3xp10it/hacking-material-books/obfuscation/pedro-Wandoelmo-key.md

 - using one batch local variable to serve as our **master key** (varObj)<br />
 `varObj=abcdefghijlmnopqrstuvxzkyW0123456789ABCDEFGHIJLMNOPQRSTUVXZKYW`<br />

-- Them we just need to call the leter possition inside the **varObj** local variable to build our command<br />
+- Them we just need to call the letter possition inside the **varObj** local variable to build our command<br />
 `example: %varObj:~3,1% == leter c`<br />

 ---